United Midget Racing Association

 United Midget Racing Association is a midget car open wheel racing group established in 1961.
 The racing association schedules TQ Midget races for May to October.

 Description

-UMRA is often used as training ground for young go kart racers to gain open wheel skills before moving on to high level pro-racing formats.
-But UMRA racers are not all young: many are long time hobby drivers.
+UMRA is often used by young go kart racers to gain open wheel experience before progressing to professional formats.
+But many UMRA racers are long time participants.

 Famous drivers

 UMRA was the start of open wheel racing for NASCAR Driver Tony Stewart.

 Former UMRA turned pro drivers return to UMRA races for the fun of racing.
 One such example was in 2000, when Tony Stewart returned to UMRA for a quick race before a Winston Cup test.
 This was the first time he had raced against his father, Nelson Stewart.

 As of 2008 the following eight drivers had United States Auto Club (USAC) and UMRA titles.